ZihanRen/job_assistant/README.md

 ## Overview

-This repository contains a Large Language Model (LLM) assistant powered by GPT-4 mini, designed to help job seekers organize their Gmail accounts, particularly for job alerts from platforms like LinkedIn, Indeed, Untapped, and others.
-The project uses the Langchain framework and offers a cost-effective solution, processing over 2000 emails for less than $7.
+This repository contains a Large Language Model (LLM) assistant powered by GPT-4o-mini, designed to help job seekers organize their Gmail data, particularly for job alerts from platforms like LinkedIn, Indeed, Untapped, and others.
+This tool uses the Langchain framework and offers a cost-effective solution, processing over 2000 emails for less than $6.

-## Features
+## Installation

-- Email scraping from Gmail based on specific labels
-- ETL process using LLM for structured data extraction
-- Company information enrichment via web search
-- Continuous updating and merging with historical data
-- Export options to Excel or potential for LLM Q&A chatbot integration

 1. Configure the repository as editable: